A novel of choice, resolve, and the will to go on

 Sixteen year-old Daughter of Kelna and Roen who died during the first incursion into the Valley of Peaceful Escape.

 Slipping easily between alleys and council halls, Chamaliak is a man whose shadow stretches far longer than his name.
-Publicly, he’s known in certain circles as a resourceful agent of the Thieves’ Guild—one of Aylman’s more unsavory contacts.
+Publicly, he’s known in certain circles as a resourceful agent of the Thieves’ Guild and one of Aylman’s more unsavory contacts.
 But those who dig deeper find that Chamaliak’s influence runs much deeper, and much darker.
 A skilled thief, assassin, and manipulator, he moves with quiet precision through the underbelly of politics, trusted by the powerful when they need something done quietly… or cleanly.
 What few suspect is just how much of the game he’s actually playing—and how far his reach extends beyond what even Aylman imagines.

 Ecua serves as the chief of the Chandler Guild in Eslading and holds a seat on the city’s ruling council.
 While his position grants him influence, Ecua is better known for following power than wielding it.
 A habitual ally of Balna, Ecua rarely takes a stand on his own and instead echoes Balna’s positions with unwavering loyalty—especially when tensions rise in council deliberations.